-On 1 October 2020, the Australian Energy Market Commission (AEMC or Commission) received a rule change request from ElectraNet.
-It sought an exception to the applicability of the rules in relation to the financeability of its share of actionable Integrated System Plan (ISP) projects in the form of a participant derogation, meaning that the exception from the rule will only apply to ElectraNet.
-Financeability refers to the willingness of investors to extend equity or debt to a business to finance its activities.

-In accordance with section 99 of the NEL, the Commission has made this draft rule determination in relation to ElectraNet's proposed participant derogation.
+- 2 On 1 October 2020, the Australian Energy Market Commission (AEMC or Commission) received a rule change request from TransGrid.
+It sought an exception to the applicability of the rules in relation to the financeability of its share of actionable Integrated System Plan (ISP) projects in the form of a participant derogation, meaning that the exception from the rules will only apply to TransGrid.
+Financeability refers to the willingness of investors to extend equity or debt to a business to finance its activities. - 3 In accordance with section 99 of the National Electricity Law (NEL), the Commission has made this draft rule determination in relation to TransGrid's proposed participant derogation.
 The Commission has determined not to make the proposed participant derogation.

-Reasons for the Commission's draft determination
+4 Reasons for the Commission's draft determination

-ElectraNet claims that the rules create a barrier to obtaining finance for its share of ISP projects and requests that cash flows be brought forward by removing the RAB indexation and allowing for depreciation as incurred.

-The Commission recognises the importance of efficiently delivering ISP projects in a timely manner, consistent with meeting the National Electricity Objective (NEO).
-However, based on the AEMC's consultant's analysis and stakeholder feedback to the consultation paper and public forum, the Commission considers the regulatory framework does not create a barrier to financing ElectraNet's current share of actionable ISP projects (currently Project EnergyConnect) and the application of a different set of Rules to this - as well as ElectraNet's share of future - actionable ISP projects is not warranted.

-ElectraNet earns a rate of return allowance every year through the maximum allowed revenue.
+- 5 TransGrid claims that the rules create a barrier to obtaining finance for its share of ISP projects and requests that cash flows be brought forward by providing for a nominal rate of return on an unindexed RAB and allowing for depreciation as incurred. - 6 The Commission recognises the importance of efficiently delivering ISP projects in a timely manner, consistent with meeting the National Electricity Objective (NEO).
+However, based on the AEMC's consultant's analysis and stakeholder feedback to the consultation paper and public forum, the Commission considers the regulatory framework does not create a barrier to financing TransGrid's current share of actionable ISP projects (including Project EnergyConnect) and the application of a different set of Rules to these - as well as TransGrid's share of future - actionable ISP projects is not warranted. - 7 TransGrid earns a rate of return allowance every year through the maximum allowed revenue.
 The rate of return is a forecast of the cost of funds a network business requires to fund investment in its network.
+This rate of return allowance is determined with reference to a benchmark efficient entity.
 The concept of a 'benchmark efficient entity' is used by the AER to derive the rate of return (or WACC) for an efficient service provider.
 Overall, the benchmark efficient entity framework is intended to provide a long-term efficient return on capital.
-However, there is no expectation that a transmission network business, such as ElectraNet, will adopt the benchmark efficient entity's capital structure -that is, the same distribution of debt and equity assumed by the AER to make up the finances of the benchmark efficient entity (currently assumed to be 60 per cent debt to 40 per cent equity).

-Indeed, in a period of investment and expansion, it is likely that network businesses will need to rely more heavily on finance from equity investors relative to the benchmark assumption in order to maintain the benchmark credit rating.
+However, there is no expectation that a transmission network business, such as TransGrid, will adopt the benchmark efficient entity's capital structure - that is, the same distribution of debt and equity assumed by the AER to make up the finances of the benchmark efficient entity (currently assumed to be 60 per cent debt to 40 per cent equity). - 8 Indeed, in a period of investment and expansion, it is likely that network businesses will need to rely more heavily on finance from equity investors relative to the benchmark assumption in order to maintain the benchmark credit rating.
 In less capital-intensive periods, revenues may support the benchmark credit rating under a structure more reliant on debt relative to the benchmark assumption.
 Changes to capital structure of this nature can be considered consistent with a competitive market, in which growth is typically financed by calls on equity and recovered over time.
-Actions that transmission network businesses, including ElectraNet, can take to strengthen their credit profiles include raising equity and re-investing a higher proportion of profits in the growth of the business.
+Actions that transmission network businesses, including TransGrid, can take to strengthen their credit profiles include raising equity and re-investing a higher proportion of profits in the growth of the business.
 These options, which are outside the regulatory framework and which can help to finance new large capital-intensive projects, would be expected to be pursued by regulated entities like TNSPs.